peter-mcconnell/petermcconnell.com/content/posts/hugo.md

 The power of search engines brought me to https://hugothemesfree.com/.
-The tags on the right of this page helped me find the terminal theme quickly (https://hugothemesfree.com/a-simple-retro-theme-for-hugo/) which reminded me of my old i3 + polybar configuration, so I used it for the rest of the guide.
+The tags on the right of this page helped me find the terminal theme quickly (https://hugothemesfree.com/a-simple-retro-theme-for-hugo/) which reminded me of my old i3 + polybar configuration.
+MIT licensed too.
+Bingo.

 A few `hugo new posts/thing.md` and `hugo new otherthing.md`'s later and I had my static website files.
+I opted to bake the theme into the repo so that I could mutate the files.
 Created a new repository (https://github.com/peter-mcconnell/petermcconnell.com) and threw my files there for safe keeping.
 Now I just needed somewhere to host it.